|Oncogenesis and Molecular Virology - INSERM U579|

 |HEAD||Dr. BUENDIA Marie Annick / email@example.com|

-Our research focuses on the molecular pathogenesis of liver cancer, with a special interest for the role of hepatitis B virus (HBV) and the oncogenic activation of Wnt/ß-catenin signaling.
+Our work seeks at better defining the molecular pathogenesis of liver cancer, with special focus on the role of hepatitis B virus (HBV) and oncogenic activation of Wnt/ß-catenin signaling.
 Chronic HBV infection is a major risk factor for the development of hepatocellular carcinoma, one of the commonest killer tumors in humans.
 Ongoing projects include the analysis of genetic alterations in HBV-associated tumors, in collaboration with the Institut Pasteur of Shangai, and the search for new virus-cell interactions involved in HBV replication and pathogenesis.

 Cellular partners of the viral protein HBx in viral replication and oncogenesis

 The HBV-encoded HBx oncoprotein is a multi-functional regulator of transcription and signal transduction.
 HBx activity is mandatory for HBV replication.
 We have found functional interaction of HBx with the acetyltransferases CBP/p300 and with the protein phosphatase PP1, which have critical roles in CREB-dependent transcription of cellular growth-related genes.
 The impact of these interactions on viral transcription from the HBV minichromosome, on viral replication and oncogenesis is analyzed in vitro and in vivo.
 A new study has been launched to examine HBx interaction with the DDB1 subunit of the Cul4A ubiquitin E3 ligase complex.
 This complex might be subverted by HBx to benefit viral replication.
 Through crystal structure and proteomic analysis, we are searching for cellular substrates selectively targeted by the HBx/DDB1 complex.